How massive holes in Berlin help fight water shortages – DW – 08/06/2024

 When there's heavy rain and Berlin's sewage system is at risk of running over, surplus water is stored in the basins.
 It's then pumped into a purification plant before being released back into Berlin's canals and rivers once the rain has stopped.

 This will prevent feces and wastewater from being flushed into the Spree River during heavy rain, said Astrid Hackenesch-Rump, a spokesperson for Berlin's water works BWB.
-The BWB is responsible for drinking water supply, as well as management and treatment of wastewater across the city.
+The BWB is responsible for the city's drinking water supply, as well as the management and treatment of wastewater across the city.

-"The driving force behind this program was not only resource conservation and drought, but rather to prevent combined sewage overflows," said Hackenesch-Rump.
+"The driving force behind this program was not only resource conservation and drought, but also preventing combined sewer overflows," said Hackenesch-Rump.

 Such overflows occur in combined sewage systems, where stormwater runoff and domestic sewage are collected in the same pipe network.
 These systems were originally designed to carry all the wastewater to a treatment plant before it is discharged into natural water bodies.